rmcharchian/100-days-of-code/log.md

 **Today's Progress**: I spent most of today working on my personal portfolio and working with CSS.
 It was nice to go back to a basic project vs the other personal project I'm working on where I am stretching myself a little too much.
 It's overwhelming.
 Looking forward to more time on personal website tomorrow.

 **Thoughts:**:  I did not apply at Cub today.
 Not that there is anyting wrong with that.

+### Day 23, 24, 25 : April 25, 26, 27, 2018

+**Today's Progress**: I started the week with three rejections, and haven't really picked up my momentum again.
+I've coded, but not much, and I haven't logged.
+I will need to keep at it.
+I will need to stay motivated.
+I will need to remember that only time and practice will make me a better developer.

+**Thoughts:**:  See the above.
+Sigh.